-11. Labs are the most commonly-used breed for guide dogs.
+11. Labrador retrievers are the most commonly used breed for guide dogs.

-The Guide Dogs of America say their breed ratio is 70 percent Labrador retrievers, 15 percent golden retrievers, and 15 percent German shepherds.
-Labs are found to be the best breed for the job thanks to their strong desire to please.
+The Guide Dogs of America breeds a lot of Labrador retrievers, as well as Lab mixes.
+Labs are found to be the best breed for the job, thanks to their strong desire to please.
 They’re also the right size, easily adaptable, and easily trained.

 Thanks to their powerful noses, Labrador retrievers have been trained to sniff out and identify early stages of cancer.
 Through work with cancer cell samples, dogs can learn to smell the disease.
-The canine doctors can make a diagnosis by smelling a patient’s breath, blood, or stool.
-So far, the only known way to screen for easy stages of ovarian cancer is by letting a lab sniff the patient—they have very high success rates.
+They can make a diagnosis by smelling a patient’s breath, blood, or stool.
+One of the most successful ways to screen for early stages of ovarian cancer is by letting a lab sniff the patient.
 Scientists believe the labs sniff out changes in volatile organic compounds that suggest cancer.